 Briles spent but one season in the minor leagues before landing in the majors at age 21 with the St. Louis Cardinals.
 In 1964, he pitched for the Tulsa Oilers of the AA Texas League and won 11 games while losing six with a 2.79 earned run average.
 After a 3-3 ( 3.50 ERA) rookie season with the Cards, Briles only won 4 of 19 games during his sophomore year however did manage a 3.21 ERA which was indicative throughout his 14-year major league career (129 wins-112 Loses, .535 Win % with a career 3.44 ERA).
 In 1967, Nellie led the National League with his .737 Win % (15-4).
 His 2.43 ERA led the Cardinal pitching staff which included Hall of Famers Bob Gibson (13-7, 2.98) and Steve Carlton (14-9, 2.98).
 Only Dick Hughes (16-6, 2.67) won more games.
 The '67 Cardinals (101-60) won the National League pennant and beat the Boston Red Sox 4 games to 3 to capture the World Series.
 Briles hurled a complete game 5-2 victory in game #3.
 Briles tossed a total of 11 innings with a 1.64 ERA.

 In 1968 Briles finished the season with a 19-11 mark and 2.81 ERA.
-His 19 wins was 4th best in the NL and .633 Win % ranked as the NL's 7th best.
+His 19 wins were 4th-best in the NL and .633 Win % ranked as the NL's 7th best.
 The Cards fell to Mickey Lolich and the Detroit Tigers 4 games to 3 in the World Series with Briles starting two games and losing one with a 5.56 ERA.
-The next two seasons, Nellie compiled 15-13 and 6-7 records with 3.52 and 6.24 ERA's before getting traded to the Pittsburgh Pirates where he rebounded with 8-4, 3.04 ERA, 14-11, 3.08 ERA and 14-13, 2.84 ERA seasons ('71-'73).
+In the next two seasons, Nellie compiled 15-13 and 6-7 records with 3.52 and 6.24 ERA's before getting traded to the Pittsburgh Pirates where he rebounded with 8-4, 3.04 ERA, 14-11, 3.08 ERA and 14-13, 2.84 ERA seasons ('71-'73).
 In 1971, Briles picked up his 2nd World Series ring when the Pirates defeated the SF Giants 3 game to 1 in the NL Championship Series before besting the Baltimore Orioles 4 games to 3 in the Fall Classic.
 In game 5, Briles tossed a complete game, 2-hit shutout topping Baltimore's Dave McNally four to nothing.
 The 1972 (96-59) Pirates again won the NL East but lost the NL Championship Series 3 games to 2 to Oroville's Gary Nolan and the Cincinnati Reds.
 Briles started game #3, pitched six innings and received a no-decision.
 The next year, 1973, Briles led the 3rd place (80-82) Pirates' pitching staff in victories (14), Games Started (33), Complete Games (7) and Innings Pitched (218.2).

 Nelson Briles spent the 1975 season with the Kansas City Royals, the '76 season with the Texas Rangers and Baltimore Orioles before ending his major league career in 1978 with the Orioles.
 He spent nine years in the National League (97-82, 3.26 ERA) and five years in the American League (32-30, 3.91 ERA.)

 THE MANITOBA-DAKOTA LEAGUE or ManDak League was a rogue, independent league that operated for eight years (1950-1957) in the province of Manitoba, Canada and the state of North Dakota.
 The all professional league replaced the semi-pro Manitoba Baseball League.
 The ManDak was considered an outlaw league in that it did not abide by the rules and regulations of the National Association of Professional Baseball Players.
 There was no restricted free agency.
 Players were allowed to, and often jumped from team to team, usually for better pay or more playing time.
-Minimum salary in the ManDak was $300/month with a cap of $900/month, about twice the amount offered by MLB affiliated minor league teams.
+The minimum salary in the ManDak was $300/month with a cap of $900/month, about twice the amount offered by MLB affiliated minor league teams.
 Salaries were based on previous experience.

 Dixon, California native Billy Hulen, aka Billy Hamilton, was the first of these Northern Californians to play baseball in one of several prairie baseball leagues of Western Canada.
 Billy "the kid" Hulen began his career in organized baseball when he hit .251 for the Los Angeles Seraphs of the 1882 California League.
 Three years later, at age 25, he hit .369 for the Minneapolis Millers of the level A Western Baseball League and briefly played for San Francisco in the California Winter League.
 The following year Hulen made his major league debut with the Philadelphia Phillies where he hit .265.
 After spending two seasons back in the Western League, Hulen returned for one final year in the majors.
 He got into 19 games with the 1899 Washington Senators but only hit .147.
 He is recognized as the last regular left-handed shortstop to play in the majors.
 From 1900-1913, Hulen played for and managed several minor league teams.
 In 1902 he hit .235 for the Sacramento Gilt Edges of the Independent California League.
 In 1905, as a playing manager, he hit .296 and guided the Everett Smokestackers to the level B Northwestern League championship.